Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Runaway guard

-If the same tool returns an error on three consecutive steps (MAX_SAME_TOOL_ERRORS = 3), the loop hard-stops regardless of maxSteps.
-A single successful call resets that tool's counter.
-This prevents a persistently failing tool from burning the entire step budget.
+If the same tool name returns an error on three consecutive steps (MAX_SAME_TOOL_ERRORS = 3), the loop hard-stops regardless of maxSteps.
+The counter is keyed on tool name, so an invented name gets its own budget and never poisons a real tool's.
+A single successful call resets that tool's counter, so a flaky-but-usable tool is never permanently disqualified.

 Client tools break the loop early

-A Tool with no execute is a client tool — the SDK cannot run it.
-When the model calls one, the loop stops immediately and returns the pending call(s) in result.toolCalls (and as tool-call parts on fullStream).
+A Tool present in tools with no execute is a client tool — the SDK cannot run it.
+When the model calls one, the loop stops and returns the pending call(s) in result.toolCalls (and as tool-call parts on fullStream).
 The caller owns the round-trip: execute it on the client, append a tool_result, and call again.
 See client tools.

 Continuing across calls

-result.response.messages (or, while streaming, the assistant + tool turns you reconstruct) contains only the new turns this call produced.
+result.response.messages contains only the new turns this call produced.
 Append them to your prior history to keep it immutable and prompt-cache friendly:

 continue.ts